cgreenhalgh/opensharingtoolkit-mediahub/docs/wordpress_postselector.md

 From the admin menu select `PostSelector` > `Add New`.
 Give the PostSelector a title.
 In the `PostSelector Settings` box choose a post category as input and an app as output.
 Now `Publish` the PostSelector.

+When you view the PostSelector, below the title and description you should see two buttons: `Open in Browser` and `Open in Browser (readonly)`; click the first, which will open the main PostSelector user interface.

-When you view the PostSelector you should see a screen with three "lanes": "No", "?" and "Yes"; if the category has any (published) posts in it then they should appear, initially in the middle lane.
+In the PostSelector interface you should see three "lanes": "No", "?" and "Yes"; if the category has any (published) posts in it then they should appear, initially in the middle lane.

 To see a post in more detail click on it.
 To select a post drag it to the "Yes" lane.
 To save the selection and update the output app click `Save Selection` at the top of the screen.
 To load any extra newly published posts click `Refresh`.